 Without further ado, then, here’s the list of most budget-friendly places to enjoy the good life, compiled relative to New York City, one of the most expensive cities on the planet.

 The sheltering sky: South Africa

 As expat experiences go, few destinations could be more rewarding than South Africa.
-With its favorable climate, laidback lifestyle and diverse society, South Africa benefits from both the climate and the people being warm.
+With its favorable climate, laidback lifestyle, and diverse society, South Africa benefits from both the climate and the people being warm.
 Plus, the exchange rate works in most expats’ favor, with SAR100 working out to about US$6; that positions South Africa as the ideal jumping-off point into the rest of the continent.
 What’s it like to live here?
-Including rent, consumer prices are just a tenth of what you can expect to pay in the United States, so be quick to snap up any job offers that come your way.
+Including rent, consumer prices in South Africa are just a tenth of what you can expect to pay in the United States, so be quick to snap up any job offers that come your way.

 Fun fact: South Africa is home to the world’s longest wine trail.
 Route 62 stretches 850 kilometers between Cape Town and Port Elizabeth; it embraces 350 years of winemaking and some 200 cellars.
 You’ll certainly find plenty of opportunity for some very fine tipples.